pmitev/UPPMAX-Singularity-workshop/docs/running_singularity.md

 If you try to list the files in your home folder with `ls -l ~` you will see the content of your home folder.
 What about the root folder?
 List the content with `ls -l /` and compare the output from a different terminal.

 Singularity binds the user home folder, `/tmp` and some other by default.
 If you are running on a computer with more users accounts than your own (like on a computer cluster) compare the content of `ls -l /home` from within the container and outside.
-You should not be able to see the other users folders that are on the computer otherwise.
+You should not be able to see the other users' folders that are on the computer otherwise.

 ## Binding/mounting folders